 How we are working to protect Arctic people, tundra and wildlife

-Public lands in the Arctic region of Alaska are facing threats from oil drilling.
-Environment America and our coalition partners are pursuing multiple strategies to protect them.
+Our national public lands in the Arctic are threatened by oil drilling.
+We and our allies are pursuing multiple strategies to protect them.

 The Arctic region of Alaska boasts vast landscapes that are home to thousands of species of wildlife.
 Indigenous people have lived on this land for centuries, relying on caribou and other animals for food, clothing and spiritual connection.
 The federal government manages two large areas of land there: the Arctic National Wildlife Refuge (the Refuge) and the National Petroleum Reserve in Alaska (NPR-A), also known as the Western Arctic Reserve (the Reserve).